 2. Look at each of the three Hebrew words for sin.
-What practical mistakes can we make in our thinking about sin if forget or omit any of them.
+What practical mistakes can we make in our thinking about sin if forget or omit any one of them.

-We must keep each of these three aspects of sin firmly in our mind or we lose our grasp of all its dimensions.
+We must keep each of these three aspects of sin firmly in our mind or we lose our grasp of the all its dimensions.

-- 1. If we forget the word "avah," distortion, we might develop a behaviorist model of sin.
-That is, we might come to believe that sin is almost completely deliberate. - We would simply call people to stop sinning without recognizing how self-deceived and how unconscious of their sin people can be. - We will tend to focus only on the behavior of sin and not on the inordinate and distorted beliefs and desires that underlie the behavior. - We might not look very carefully at our own hearts nor recognize that our biggest sin-problem is probably some area that we are the least aware of. - 2.
-If we forget the word "chatha," falling short, we might develop a "legalistic" model of sin.
-That is, we might come to think of sin in completely negative terms, as violating prohibitions. - We would think mainly of sins of commission rather than of our more profound failures to live lives of love, generosity, justice, contentment, and peace. - In the Sermon on the Mount, Jesus showed clearly that each one of God's commands was not only a prohibition but an invitation. - a) The command "thou shalt not kill" is only fulfilled if you are living a life of love. - b) The command "thou shalt not steal" is only fulfilled if you are living a life of generosity. - If we remember this term for sin it prevents us from being selfrighteous and legalistic, since everyone falls short of God's will for how we should be relating to him, to others, and to the world. - 3.
-If we forget the word "pasha," rebellion, we might have a strictly medical model of sin. - "Avah" shows us how deep, interior and complex sin is. - "Chatha" shows us how impossibly high God's bar is.
+First, if we forget the word 'avah'-distortion we might develop a 'behavioristic' model of sin.
+That is, we might come to believe that sin is almost completely deliberate.
+We would simply call people to 'stop sinning' without recognizing how self-deceived and how unconscious of their sin people can be.
+Also, we will tend to focus only on the behavior of sin and not on the inordinate and distorted beliefs and desires that underlie the behavior.
+Also, we might not look very carefully at our own hearts nor recognize that our biggest sin-problem is probably some area that we are the least aware.

+Second, if we forget the word 'chatha'-falling short we might develop a 'legalistic' model of sin.
+That is, we might come to think of sin in completely negative terms, as violating prohibitions.
+We would think mainly of 'sins of commission' rather than of our more profound failures to live lives of love, generosity, justice, contentment, and peace.
+In the Sermon on the Mount Jesus showed clearly that each one of God's commands was not only a prohibition but an invitation.
+The command 'thou shalt not kill' is only fulfilled if you are living a life of love.
+The command 'thou shalt not steal' is only fulfilled if you are living a life of generosity.
+If we remember this term for sin it prevents us from being self-righteous and legalistic, since everyone falls short of God's will for how we should be relating to him, to others, and to the world.

-- If we had just those two terms we might sit back and say, "Well, no one can help it!"
-But this third term shows us that God holds us responsible for our behavior. - This is both bad news and good news. - a) It is bad in that we will be held accountable for what we do. - b) It is good, however, since responsibility implies the ability to change.
+Third, if we forget the word 'pasha'-rebellion we might have a strictly medical model of sin.
+Avah shows us how deep, interior, and complex sin is.
+Chatha shows us how impossibly high God's bar is.
+If we had just those two terms we might sit back and say, "Well--no one can help it!"
+But this third term shows us that God holds us responsible for our behavior.
+This is both bad news and good news.
+It is 'bad' in that we will be held accountable for what we do.
+It is 'good', however, since responsibility implies the ability to change.
 There must be hope for change and growth through repentance.